FARM Environmental Stewardship Version 3

 Working Group Meetings

-• Recruitment of farmers for additional model validation
+• Recruitment of farmers for model validation

 • Management options for scenario analyses